munificent/craftinginterpreters/book/closures.md

 closures[1].call
 ```

-- what do?
-- 2 2
-- guess implicitly declares at function/script level too?
-- idiomatic way is using higher order method on range:
+This, like Python, prints "3" twice.
+But the more idiomatic Ruby style is using
+a higher-order `each()` method on range objects:

 ```ruby
 closures = []